 Indeed, ICOS ERIC's objectives have much to do with policy for science that deals with the governance of having multiple institutions collaborate as a single entity.
-To that end, we have chosen to revert to the standardised Policy Impact Evaluation Framework, as posited among others by the European Commission and the Organisation for Economic Co-operation and Development (OECD).
+To that end, we have chosen to revert to the standardised Policy Impact Evaluation Framework, as posited among others by the European Commission and the OECD.